-Although this picture depicts some of our U.S Congressional representatives, it does not depict all of them.
-Congress still remains one of the better solutions to help reform the Department of Veterans Affairs, because Congress can legislate new laws that can make the VA do so.
-The VA cannot change a law passed by Congress, that’s why it is imperative that this responsibility falls on Congress to correct the problems at the VA.
+Although Congress has failed at providing the needed oversight, it still remains one of the better avenues to help reform the VA, because Congress can legislate new laws that is supposed to make the VA do so.
+Unfortunately, Congress has failed at enforcing their laws.
 The VA cannot be trusted to fix it’s own problems, because VA directives, memorandums, and protocols can be changed by the VA at any time, as well as, their interpretation and adherence to their own made up rules.
 A well written law minimizes ambiguity and ensures adherence and accountability.
-The only way Congress will legislate new laws is if their constituents demand it.
-Veterans and their families must become veteran advocate lobbyists and communicate directly to their Congressional representatives what they need and want from the VA.

 What is a cog?